rightparen/nom-date/README.md

 # Nominal Date Types

+NOTE: this is not yet stable, please don't use yet.
+Still learning how to use `yarn publish` and experimenting with the best API here.
+Patch versions will include breaking changes for now.
+Sorry I should have started with v0.0.0 but I followed the wrong advice.

 A library of TypeScript types related to Javascript Date.

 The types add type safety to various strings and numbers used to serialize or calculate with Date values.